Puzzling the 120-cell: Introduction

 The goal of this paper is to describe \emph{Quintessence}: a new family of burr puzzles based on the $120$--cell, a regular four-dimensional polytope.
 The puzzles are built from collections of six kinds of sticks, shown in \reffig{Ribs}; we call these \emph{ribs} as they are gently curving chains of distorted dodecahedra.

-In \refsec{Quatern} we recall the definition of the quaternions and briefly discuss stereographic projection; this allows us to translate objects from four-space, and from the three-sphere, into our usual three-dimensional space.
 In \refsec{Poly} we review the basic concepts of regular polytopes in low dimensions; in \refsec{Dodeca} we construct the dodecahedron and derive several trigonometric facts.
+In \refsec{Quatern} we briefly review the three-sphere, the quaternions and stereographic projection.
+As discussed in our previous paper~\cite{SchleimerSegerman12}, stereographic projection allows us to translate objects from the three-sphere into our usual three-dimensional space.

-With this preparation in hand, in \refsec{120} we construct the $120$--cell.
-Using the binary dodecahedral group, as it lies inside of the quaternions, in \refsec{Comb} we investigate the combinatorics of the $120$--cell, focusing on how it decomposes into spheres and rings of dodecahedra.
-In \refsec{Ribs} we lay out our choice of ribs, as influenced by the cell-centered stereographic projection.
-We use this to give a basic combinatorial restriction on the possible burr puzzles in Quintessence.
-In \refsec{Leonardo} we recall Leonardo da Vinci's technique for drawing polytopes; we adapt his method to our 3D prints.
-We end with \refapp{Catalog}, a catalog of some of the burr puzzles in Quintessence.
+Using the binary dodecahedral group, as it lies inside of the quaternions, in \refsec{120} we construct the $120$--cell.
+In \refsec{Comb} we investigate the combinatorics of the $120$--cell, focusing on how it decomposes into spheres and rings of dodecahedra.
+In \refsec{Ribs} we lay out our choice of ribs, as influenced by the cell-centred stereographic projection.
+We use this to give a basic combinatorial restriction on the possible burr puzzles in Quintessence. \refsec{Leonardo} briefly recalls Leonardo da Vinci's technique for drawing polytopes; we use his method and stereographic projection to produce our puzzle pieces.
+One of the completed puzzles, the Dc30 Ring, serves as our frontispiece (\reffig{Ring}).
+We end with \refapp{Catalog}, a catalogue of some of the burr puzzles in Quintessence.
 The connection between the classic burrs and ours is left as a final exercise for the intrigued reader.